FranckFreiburger/http-vue-loader/README.md

 # http-vue-loader
 Load .vue files directly from your html/js.
 No node.js environment, no build step.
+Multiple components in a single .vue file are supported.

 ## examples